-Search giant Google – known for its elaborate April Fool’s day pranks – was in damage control yesterday, after it accidently went through with its latest joke of paying a full tax rate.
+Search giant Google – known for its elaborate April Fool’s day pranks – was in damage control after it accidentally went through with its latest joke of paying a full tax rate.

 The company placed a message on its search page yesterday saying it would pay a full company tax rate of 30% from now on, instead of the fraction of that amount it currently pays.
 It was, of course, just a joke for April 1st.
 But things turned south when the company’s CFO – who wasn’t briefed on the prank – took it seriously and forwarded millions of dollars to the Taxation Office.